Brookings School Board met tonight, calls probationary status for accreditation controversy “sensationalized,” downplaying seriousness.

 Even though they are in a school building.. which I presume has a copy machine.

-So allegedly, the release of the document detailing the Superintendent’s golden parachute to the public will supposedly be available at the School District’s offices at 10AM tomorrow.
+So allegedly, the release of the document detailing the Superintendent’s golden parachute to the public will be available at the School District’s offices at 10AM tomorrow.

 The other big topic was regarding the district’s bungling on the accreditation process, with some commentary from a couple of the board members that left me wondering, because they not only admitted they did not know what was going on, in the same breath, one board member completely misstated the situation the district is in.